-A certificate program provides a mechanism to demonstrate knowledge and competence in a special area of practice, promotes standards of excellence and identifies those who have met a high level of competence and a nationally recognized standard.
+A certificate program provides a mechanism to demonstrate knowledge and clinical competence in a specialized area of practice, promotes standards of excellence and represents a nationally recognized achievement.

-Certificate Programs are educational opportunities for MRTs to enhance theoretical and clinical skills.
-The certificate programs do not certify an individual to work as a MRT in Canada.
-Refer to the Certification section of the website for more information on how to become certified.
+Please note: These certificate programs do not certify an individual to work as an MRT in Canada.
+Please see the Certification section of the website for more information on how to become certified to work.View Catalogue

 The CAMRT Certificate Programs are available to: